zamanianlab/ZamanianLabDocs/docs/pipelines_server.md

 3. File system

     The CHTC does not use a shared file system, but you can request the storage you need for any given job.
-Each net-id (and our lab as a whole) will is associated with a `home` folder, where we manage job submission scripts.
+Each net-id (and our lab as a whole) is associated with a `home` folder, where we manage job submission scripts.
 Our lab also has a shared `staging` folder, for transfer of large files in and out of the CHTC system.

       ```
       /